Aja (album): Yacht rock

 In retrospective appraisals, Aja has been discussed by music journalists as an important release in the development of yacht rock.
-In an article for Spin in 2009, Chuck Eddy listed it among the genre's eight essential albums.
+In a 2009 Spin article, Chuck Eddy listed it among the genre's eight essential albums.
 Writing for uDiscoverMusic in 2019, Paul Sexton said that, with the album, Steely Dan "announced their ever-greater exploration of jazz influences", which would lead to "their yacht-rock masterpiece": 1980's Gaucho.
 Patrick Hosken of MTV News said that both Aja and Gaucho show how "great yacht rock is also more musically ambitious than it might seem, tying blue-eyed soul and jazz to funk and R&B".
 Aja was included in Vinyl Me, Please magazine's list of "The 10 Best Yacht Rock Albums to Own on Vinyl", with an accompanying essay that said: "Steely Dan's importance to yacht rock can't be overstated. [...]
 Arguably the Dan is smoothest on the 1980 smash Gaucho, but Aja finds Walter Becker and Donald Fagen comfortably hitting a middle-ground stride [...] as a mainstream hit factory while remaining expansive and adventurous".
-John Lawler of Something Else! wrote that "The song and performance that best exemplifies the half-time, funky, laid (way) back in the beat shuffle within the jazz-pop environment of the mid- to late- 70s can be found on 'Home at Last.'
+John Lawler of Something Else! wrote, "The song and performance that best exemplifies the half-time, funky, laid (way) back in the beat shuffle within the jazz-pop environment of the mid- to late- 70s can be found on 'Home at Last.'
 Bernard 'Pretty' Purdie feeds off Chuck Rainey's bass with righteous grooves and masterful off-beat fills with alacrity in this tight band favorite."

+When HBO director Garret Price asked Fagen by telephone to interview him for Yacht Rock: A Dockumentary, Fagen responded "Oh, yacht rock.
+Well, I tell you what.
+Why don't you go f--- [sic] yourself?" and hung-up on Price.
+However, Fagen's manager immediately called him back and granted permission to use six Steely Dan songs in the documentary.